-To be a leading centre for maritime research that is committed to providing a value-added service to the local, regional and global maritime community.
+To be a leading centre for maritime research committed to value adding to the local, regional, and global maritime community.

-The centre for maritime studies is a National University of Singapore research centre specializing in maritime affairs.
-Launched on June 29th 2005, the centre responds to the need to pool resources together to embark on forward-looking research, capitalising on global trade trends in Singapore and the world.
+The centre for maritime studies is a National University of Singapore research centre specialising in maritime affairs.
+Launched on June 29th 2005, the centre responds to the need to pool resources together to embark on forward-looking research, capitalising on global trade trends in Singapore and around the world.

 We are supported by donations from the maritime community and co-funded by the National University of Singapore.

 The centre’s patron is Mr. Goh Chok Tong and the centre’s first chairman is Tan Sri Frank Tsao.
 As an autonomous, university-level research institute, the centre is governed by a Board of Directors.
-The centre’s current Director, Professor Bernard Tan, oversees the centre’s day-to-day operations.
+The centre’s current Director, Associate Professor Lee Loo Hay, oversees the centre’s day-to-day operations.
 The centre consists of Faculty Research Associates and a number of core research staff, supported by a team of administrative staff.

-To support our mission and interact with the industry, activities are organised throughout the year, such as seminars, industry workshops, executive programmes and conferences.
+To support our mission and to interact with the industry, activities such as seminars, industry workshops, executive programmes, and conferences are organised throughout the year